 You will want to report the accident, seek medical attention, and preserve evidence in your claim.
 Read further for a more in depth look at what you can do at the scene of a car accident in Chicago and afterwards to improve the success of your car insurance claim.

 The first thing you should do after an accident is to get yourself and your passengers to a safe place.
 If your car is still operational, move it off of the road.
 If its not, turn on your hazard lights and wait for help.

 Illinois law requires you to pull over after an accident occurs.
-The Illinois Rules of the Road book published by the Illinois Secretary of State explains that if you leave the scene of a crash, you may be subject to criminal charges.
-If the accident results in personal injury or death, the Secretary of States office will revoke your driver’s license.
+The Illinois Rules of the Road guide published by the Illinois Secretary of State explains that if you leave the scene of a crash, you may be subject to criminal charges.
+If the accident results in personal injury or death, the Secretary of States office will revoke your drivers license or motorcycle license.
 If you leave the scene of a crash that involves property damage of more than $1,000, your license can be suspended.